Egg Whites vs. Egg Yolks | What's the Difference?

 Egg white nutrition

-For just 15 calories, egg whites contain a whopping 4 grams of proteinthat's a whole 10% of the average person's recommended daily intake contained within a mere 2 tablespoons!
+For just 15 calories, egg whites contain a whopping 4 grams of protein—that's a whole 10% of the average person's recommended daily intake contained within a mere 2 tablespoons!
 In addition to protein, egg whites contain a small amount of riboflavin and selenium.
-They're also virtually fat free.
-Check out the nutrition facts for 1 egg white:
+They're also virtually fat-free.

 What are egg whites made of?